vitaly-krugl/nupic.regression/README.md

     make -j4
     popd
     # Back to regression folder to run tests
-    nosetests
+    py.test

 ### Dependencies for running locally

-    pip install nose
+    pip install requests

 ## How it works

 On every build of the [nupic](https://github.com/numenta/nupic) `master` branch in Travis-CI, an archive of the `release` folder (including pip requirements) is uploaded to Amazon S3 for the latest commit SHA.
 When the `nupic` build completes, the [tooling server](https://github.com/numenta/nupic.tools) updates the SHA stored in `nupic_sha.txt` to the latest SHA that ran in Travis-CI and pushes it to `nupic.regression`.`master`.
 This triggers a regression test run in Travis-CI.

 When `nupic.regression` runs in Travis-CI, it downloads the archive for the `nupic` SHA specified in `nupic_sha.txt` into a local folder.
 Because the archive was build in the same Travis-CI environment as `nupic.regression` runs, the installation is compatible.
 All tests that comply with `unittest2` format in the `tests` directory are run.